First time in Cuba?

 Communications, Internet and cell phones.

 Communications in Cuba can be expensive, especially when making international calls.
 Internet is available in most hotels, but rates are usually around 5 CUC per hour.
-Wifi connections for laptops have been set up in a few hotels, in Havana & Varadero, but don´t expect to get high speed connectivity in any modality.
-If you need to get online just to check emails and send messages, your lap top will work OK.
+Wifi connections have been set up in most hotels, in all provinces, but dont expect to get high speed connectivity in any modality.
+If you need to get online just to check emails and send messages, your smartphone, tablet or laptop will work OK.

 There are also some cybercafés, where you can pay for internet access, buying a card for the same rates.
 Skype and other Internet based audio communication systems might work while you are connected, but quality is very low due to a narrow band in every line.

-Cell phones can be rented at the only local provider named Cubacel .
-Cell to cell, or cell to fixed line phones, have an average rate of 0,45 CUC per minute ( 0,50 USD ), either transmitting or receiving.
-International Incoming calls are Free, but Outbound calls to other countries are charged with high rates ( from 2.00 CUC per minute, for US, Canada or Central America, to almost 7.00 CUC per minute for Europe).
+Cell phones can be rented at the only local provider named Cubacel.
+Cell to cell, or cell to fixed line phones, have a rate of 0,35 CUC per minute (0,40 USD), either calling or receiving.
+International incoming calls are free, but outbound calls are charged with higher rates (from 1.80 CUC per minute to the US).
+Canada or Central America, is about 1.60 CUC per minute.
 1 CUC = 1,15 USD.

 If you bring your own cell phone, roaming service can be installed at Cubacel Offices.
 This would be very helpful to make international calls, for you would be paying the rates you pay in your own country, plus a little extra.
 But never use the roaming to call a local number, this could become really expensive since your signal will travel all the way to your country and back to the island.